markus7017/myfiles/shelly/README.md

 - Install Send Mail Action
 - Define a group called gBatteries
 Group   gBattery        "Batterien"         <battery>       (All)
-- Link battery channel for all you Shelly battery powered devices
+- Link battery channel for all your Shelly battery powered devices
 - Add battery items to group gBattery

 ```